2025 Los Angeles Rams season: Week 3: at Philadelphia Eagles

-Ahead 26-7 less than a minute into the third quarter, the Rams appeared poised to avenge their loss in the NFC Divisional Round from the previous season, but the host Eagles rallied to score 26 unanswered points in the second half to prevail in the battle of unbeaten teams.
-After giving up an early TD to Philadelphia following a Matthew Stafford interception, Los Angeles scored on its next six possessions as kicker Joshua Karty converted four field goals (51, 28, 33, 46) and Stafford threw touchdown passes to wide receiver Davante Adams (44 yards) near the end of the first quarter and running back Kyren Williams (10 yards) just after halftime.
-The Rams' second TD resulted from a strip sack by linebacker Jared Verse with fellow linebacker Nate Landman recovering the fumble.
+Ahead 26–7 less than a minute into the third quarter, the Rams appeared poised to avenge their loss in the NFC Divisional Round from the previous season, but the host Eagles rallied to score 26 unanswered points in the second half to prevail in the battle of unbeaten teams.
+After giving up an early touchdown to Philadelphia following a Matthew Stafford interception, Los Angeles scored on its next six possessions as kicker Joshua Karty converted four field goals (51, 28, 33, 46) and Stafford threw touchdown passes to wide receiver Davante Adams (44 yards) near the end of the first quarter and running back Kyren Williams (10 yards) just after halftime.
+The Rams' second touchdown resulted from a strip sack by linebacker Jared Verse with fellow linebacker Nate Landman recovering the fumble.
 Verse had six total tackles and a sack, one of four by the Rams' defense on the day.
 However, Philadelphia's offense, which was held to just 33 yards and four first downs in the first half, began to move the ball effectively in the second.
-Eagles quarterback Jalen Hurts threw for 205 of his 226 total passing yards and three touchdowns in the second half, with his last completion going to wide receiver DeVonta Smith at just under two minutes remaining in the game.
-Down 27-26, the Rams rallied as Williams (20 carries, 94 yards) and wide receiver Puka Nacua (11 receptions, 112 yards) picked up significant gains to move Los Angeles into position for a game-winning field goal attempt.
+Eagles quarterback Jalen Hurts threw for 205 of his 226 total passing yards and three touchdowns in the second half, with his last completion going to wide receiver DeVonta Smith for a 4-yard touchdown with 1:48 remaining in the game.
+Down 27–26, the Rams rallied as Williams (20 carries, 94 yards) and wide receiver Puka Nacua (11 receptions, 112 yards) picked up significant gains to move Los Angeles into position for a field goal attempt.
 But Karty, who had a 36-yard field goal attempt blocked earlier in the fourth quarter, had his 44-yard try blocked as time ran out, and the Eagles scored on the return.
-Safety Kamren Curl led the Rams with nine tackles.